stefanbirkner/jfortschritt/README.md

 ## Usage

-Currently the library provides only one type of progress bar: the `SingleStepProgressBar`.
-First create a new progress bar.
+Currently the library provides a single class: the `ProgressLine`.
+First create a new progress line.

     import com.github.stefanbirkner.jfortschritt.*;

     ...

-    SingleStepProgressBar progressBar = new SingleStepProgressBar();
+    ProgressLine progressLine = new ProgressLine();

-Start the progress bar with the number of steps that are needed for completion:
+Start the progress line with the number of steps that are needed for

-    progressBar.startWithNumberOfSteps(42);
+completion:

+    progressLine.startWithNumberOfSteps(42);

-It immediately prints an empty progress bar:
+It immediately prints an empty progress bar and a counter:

     [>                                                              ] (0/42)

 The width of the line is always 72 chars.
-Now move the progress bar forward.
+Now move the progress line forward.

-    progressBar.moveForward();
+    progressLine.moveForward();

 and see the result

     [==>                                                            ] (1/42)

-This is how a progress bar looks like at the end.
+This is how a progress line looks like at the end.
 (It renders a new line character, too.
 Thus additional text starts at a new line.)

     [=============================================================>] (42/42)